datanav/docs/tutorial-collect-source-systems.rst

 .. hint::

   You should get acquainted with all properties provided in the above DTL configuration.
-To read about them, you should explore the :ref:`REST <rest_source>` section of the docs.
+To read about them, you should explore the :ref:`REST <rest_source>` and :ref:`URL <url_system> sections of the docs.

 .. panels::
     :column: col-lg-12 p-2